International course progress and attendance requirements

 Attendance at scheduled classes is a known strategy for education success.
-Whilst there are no specific attendance requirements for VET and higher education students, students should be aware that attendance in classes, and active participation, is one of many key indicators in determining the successful course progression of an international student.
-Therefore attendance of all international students will be monitored and recorded as per usual TAFE SA practice by lecturing staff.
+All international students are expected to attend at least 80% of scheduled contact hours of their study period, unless otherwise directed by their lecturer.
+Students should be aware that attendance in classes, and active participation, is one of many key indicators in determining academic success.
+Therefore, attendance of all international students will be monitored and recorded as per usual TAFE SA practice by lecturing staff.

-ELICOS students, specifically, must attend at least 80% of scheduled contact hours of their study period.
-Lecturing staff will record students’ attendance and this will be monitored.
-Students whose attendance falls below 80% may have their Confirmation of Enrolment (COE) cancelled, after receiving an Intention to Report Letter.
+ELICOS students whose attendance falls below 80% may have their Confirmation of Enrolment (COE) cancelled, after receiving an Intention to Report Letter.